Lee Sinnott: Farsley Celtic

-Farsley's three promotions under Sinnott and the declines of Bradford City and their local rivals Leeds United meant that just one and two divisions separated Farsley from its neighbours, when seven years ago six divisions separated them.
+Farsley's three promotions under Sinnott and the declines of Bradford City and their local rivals Leeds United meant that just one and two divisions separated Farsley from its neighbours when seven years earlier six divisions had separated them.

 Port Vale

-In October 2007, Sinnott was linked with the vacant job at League One team Port Vale, and on 1 November 2007 Farsley Celtic's chairman Andrew Firbank told fans that Sinnott would soon be leaving the club.
+In October 2007, Sinnott was linked with the vacant job at League One team Port Vale, and on 1 November 2007, Farsley Celtic's chairman Andrew Firbank told fans that Sinnott would soon be leaving the club.
 However, hours later, confusion arose when Sinnott denied resigning.
 Five days later he was named the new Port Vale manager, ending the speculation about his future.
 Prominent backroom staff member Dean Glover had hoped to gain the management spot himself, and so pondered resigning from the club, but eventually chose to remain as Sinnott's assistant.
 The only significant staff member Sinnott was allowed to bring in was scout Steve Joesbury.
 In his first league game in charge Vale lost to local rivals Crewe Alexandra.
-Sinnott achieved his first win in charge of the club at Morecambe in the FA Cup First Round, with Port Vale winning 2–0.
-However the Second Round held embarrassment for both Sinnott and the club, as Southern League side Chasetown (an eighth tier team 101 league places below the Vale) picked up a 1–1 draw at Vale Park, before making a giant-killing with a late goal on their home ground, after Luke Rodgers missed two penalties.
+Sinnott achieved his first win in charge of the club at Morecambe in the FA Cup first round, with Port Vale winning 2–0.
+However, the second round held embarrassment for both Sinnott and the club, as Southern League side Chasetown (an eighth tier team 101 league places below the Vale) picked up a 1–1 draw at Vale Park, before making a giant-killing with a late goal on their home ground, after Luke Rodgers missed two penalties.
 Sinnott warned of big changes at the club.
 He signed Chasetown duo Chris Slater and Kyle Perry, and heavily exploited the loan market.
 He ultimately proved unable to save the club from relegation, and they were relegated on 12 April 2008.
 With only 38 points from 46 games, they finished ahead of bottom-placed Luton Town only thanks to a ten-point deduction inflicted upon Luton.
-In the summer ten players left or were offloaded by Sinnott, as he attempted to make room for new signings.
+In the summer, ten players left or were offloaded by Sinnott, as he attempted to make room for new signings.